 We provided a leading London university with a bespoke series of briefings to their EU and EEA national employees on the legal implications and options arising from the Brexit vote.
 This included a summary of the EU law framework supporting the principle of free movement of workers; the current immigration status of EEA nationals in the UK; forecasts of the potential impact of Brexit on immigration law; the Government's latest proposals; and the steps that EEA nationals can take to obtain greater legal protection at this stage.

-Our state aid team supported a university in-house legal team on the implications of grant funding, obtained via the Local Growth Fund.
+Our Subsidy Control team supported a university in-house legal team on the implications of grant funding, obtained via the Local Growth Fund.
 The funding enabled the redevelopment of a part-owned university site, and legal advice was required on the enhancing of a proposed flood alleviation scheme - being prepared by the Environment Agency; residential accommodation; and the refurbishment of a run-down industrial estate to create an attractive venue for high-end research.

 Construction and Real Estate